evansbenj/2020_GBS.md/2023_JoinMap.md

 * Now click on the "Create Population Node" option in the Dataset Menu
 * With the newly created node selected, click on the calculator icon in the toolbar below the part of the menu with words
 * This will test for segregation distortion and the results (X2 values) are in the "Locus Genot Freq" pane in a column called "X2"
+* *** I need to figure out how to delete the loci with segregation distortion
+* Now click on the population node again and select the "Grounpings (tree)" pane in the right pane
+* Click on the calculate icon in the icon toolbar; this will generate a tree with grouped markers with different stringencies (based on LOD scores but this is adjustable)
+* Right click on a node in the tree that you want to focus on.
+This should be a node with lots of markers in it and a reasonably high LOD score.